ETC-A/etca-spec/extensions/expanded-registers/README.md

 # Overview

-This extension adds an instruction prefix byte which expands the number of available registers from 8 registers to 16 registers.
-The aliases below along with who saves it is for if the stack and functions extension is implemented
+This extension adds an instruction prefix byte expanding the number of available registers from 8 registers to 16, and suggests an extension of the [Stack & Functions](../stack-and-functions/readme.md) extension's calling conventions to the added registers.

+# Calling Conventions

+When used together with the [Stack & Functions](../stack-and-functions/readme.md) extension, the following table gives the recommended interpretation of the expanded registers.

 | Register | Alias | Who saves it |
 |----------|-------|--------------|